Representation types

 Primary

-The initial primary representation is the representation containing the data object described using an IE in the relevant metadata management system1.
+The initial primary representation is the representation containing the digital object described using an IE in the relevant metadata management system1.

 Access derivate